 Handling Movie Navigation

-When Sergen generated code for Movie table, it also created a navigation item entry.
-In Serene, navigation items are created with special assembly attributes.
+When Sergen generated code for the Movie table, it also created a navigation item entry.
+In Serene, navigation items are created using special assembly attributes.

 Ordering Navigation Sections